dakshthapar/alpha-lab-core/CLOUD_HARVESTER_GUIDE.md

 #### Method A: The "Speedster" ⚡ (Recommended)

-Run this **single command** from your laptop terminal.
+Run this **single command** from your local machine terminal.
 It uploads the token via SSH in one shot:

 ```bash
 # Replace YOUR_TOKEN and YOUR_AWS_IP